Professor Brent Gillespie

 College of Engineering Mechanical Engineering

 Professor Gillespie received his undergraduate degree in Mechanical Engineering from the University of California, Davis, M.S. and PhD from Stanford University.
 At Stanford he was associated both with the Center for Computer Research in Music and Acoustics (CCRMA) and the Dextrous Manipulation Laboratory.
 After his PhD, he spent three years as a postdoc at Northwestern University working in the Laboratory for Intelligent Machines (LIMS).
-Currently, he holds the position of Associate Professor in the Department of Mechanical Engineering at the University of Michigan in Ann Arbor.
+Currently, he holds the position of Professor in the Department of Mechanical Engineering at the University of Michigan in Ann Arbor.

 Alex Russomanno received a B.S. in Mechanical Engineering from the University of Virginia in 2012 and a PhD in ME from Michigan in 2017.
 He is currently a postdoctoral scholar in the Department of Mechanical Engineering at the University of Michigan, Ann Arbor.
 His research interests involve microfluidics, surface haptic interface design, and tactile perception.
 He is currently involved in The Holy Braille Project.